- Docs

 Error handling

 TypeScript returns { data, error, response } per call.
 Python raises RoxyAPIError.
-Both expose a stable code field you can branch on.
+PHP throws RoxyApiException.
+All three expose a stable code / errorCode field you can branch on.

 const { data, error } = await roxy.tarot.castYesNo({